StockNews.com Begins Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report report published on Tuesday.
+StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report released on Tuesday morning.
 The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley decreased their target price on Ashford from $18.00 to $14.00 and set a neutral rating for the company in a research report on Tuesday.
+Separately, B. Riley decreased their price target on Ashford from $18.00 to $14.00 and set a neutral rating on the stock in a report on Tuesday, March 21st.

 Institutional Trading of Ashford

-Several hedge funds and other institutional investors have recently modified their holdings of AINC.
-Vanguard Group Inc. raised its holdings in Ashford by 5.6% during the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after buying an additional 4,314 shares in the last quarter.
-Uniplan Investment Counsel Inc. raised its holdings in Ashford by 0.9% during the third quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after buying an additional 1,025 shares in the last quarter.
-Finally, Geode Capital Management LLC raised its holdings in Ashford by 5.4% during the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after buying an additional 883 shares in the last quarter.
-14.24% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+Geode Capital Management LLC increased its stake in Ashford by 5.4% in the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after purchasing an additional 883 shares during the period.
+Uniplan Investment Counsel Inc. increased its stake in Ashford by 0.9% in the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after purchasing an additional 1,025 shares during the period.
+Finally, Vanguard Group Inc. increased its stake in Ashford by 5.6% in the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after purchasing an additional 4,314 shares during the period.
+Hedge funds and other institutional investors own 14.24% of the company’s stock.

 Ashford, Inc engages in the provision of asset management, advisory services and other products and services primarily to clients in the hospitality industry.
 The firm operates through following business segments: REIT Advisory, Remington, Premier, JSAV, OpenKey, and Corporate & Other.
 The REIT Advisory segment provides asset management and advisory services to other entities.